Graterol has Grade 1 hamstring strain, possibly done for season

 Unfortunately for Graterol, his return to the mound ended after just eight pitches as he was helped off the field by trainer Thomas Albert and third baseman Kiké Hernández in the top of the sixth inning of the Dodgers’ 6-2 loss to the Phillies on Tuesday night.

 The Dodgers announced it was a right hamstring strain for Graterol, who left the field in tears.
-Dodgers manager Dave Roberts later added that it’s a Grade 3 strain, which is the most severe.
-Given how late into the season the Dodgers are, that will likely end Graterol’s 2024 campaign.
+Dodgers manager Dave Roberts later added that it’s a Grade 1 strain.
+Given how late into the season the Dodgers are, it's possible Graterol's season has ended, though Roberts didn't close the door on a return later in the season.

 “It’s heartbreaking,” Roberts said.
 “Brusdar, he’s been so good for us.
 He’s done a lot of things for us.
 He’s pitched in a lot of big ballgames for us, postseason games, and he had a tough road back.
 He spent a lot of time in Arizona and being in rehab and to come back and, third hitter he faced, to blow out, and it was a pretty big blowout.”